Last updated August 11, 2023

 - PG Backup snapshots are stored in the US.
 To capture logical backups in another region, see Heroku Postgres Logical Backups.

 - Dataclips are stored in the US.

-At add-on creation time, a flag can be passed to prevent logging of queries that get run against the database.
+At add-on creation time, you can pass a flag to prevent logging of queries that get run against the database.
 If this option is turned on, it can’t be turned off after the database has been provisioned.
-If you must turn it off after it has been turned on, a migration to a new database will be required.
+To turn it off after it has been turned on, a migration to a new database is required.